The cooling system consists of the following components:

 Figure 1: Airflow Through the Chassis

-The host subsystem monitors the temperature of the services gateway components.
+The host subsystem monitors the temperature of the device components.
 When the device is operating normally, the fans function at lower than full speed.
 If a fan fails or the ambient temperature rises above a threshold, the speed of the remaining fans is automatically adjusted to keep the temperature within the acceptable range.
-If the ambient maximum temperature specification is exceeded and the system cannot be adequately cooled, the Routing Engine shuts down the system by disabling output power from each power supply.
+If the ambient maximum temperature specification is exceeded and the system cannot be adequately cooled, the Routing Engine shuts down the system by disabling output power from each PEM.